How Are Vaccines Made?

 Live attenuated vaccines replicate briefly in the body, triggering a strong—and long-lasting—response from your immune system.
 Because your immune system kicks into high gear at what it perceives to be a major threat, you need fewer doses of the vaccine for protection against these diseases.
 And unlike the harmful form of the virus, it is extremely unlikely (because they only replicate at low levels) that these vaccines will cause the host to develop the actual disease, or to spread it to other contacts.
 One exception is the live polio vaccine, which could spread to others and, extremely rarely, caused polio disease (approximately one case of polio from 3 million doses of the virus).
 For this reason, the live polio virus was discontinued in the United States in 2000.

-Scientists use the same growth technique for what are known as "killed" or "inactivated" vaccines, but they add an extra step: viral death.
+Scientists use the same growth technique for "killed" or "inactivated" vaccines, but they add an extra step: viral death.
 Inactivated viruses are killed, typically via heat treatment or use of a chemical such as formaldehyde, which modifies the virus's proteins and nucleic acids and renders the virus unable to replicate.
 Inactivated vaccines include Hepatitis A, the injected polio virus, and the flu shot.

 While live attenuated vaccines were the primary way to make vaccines until the 1960s, concerns about potential safety issues, and the difficulty of making them, mean that few are attempting to develop new live attenuated vaccines today.